 Welcome to Butter Brook Golf Club!

-The golf course and all practice facilities are now Open on Saturday April 8th, 2017.
+The golf course and all practice facilities are now Open 7 days a week.
 Gift certificates are always available over the phone or in person during these business hours:

 Monday - Sunday